UNH-CORE/RM2-tow-tank-results-paper/README.md

 # RM2 tow tank results paper

-This repository is for the first daper describing the results from the 1:6 scale RM2 tow tank experiment at UNH.
+This repository is for the first paper describing the results from the 1:6 scale RM2 tow tank experiment at UNH.

 The current plan is to write only about the experimental results, describing